-We’ll outline the Nigerian Army’s echelons in this article, along with the men’s and women’s monthly salaries.
-After reading this article, you will therefore be familiar with the ranks and pay scale of the Nigerian Army.
+We will outline the Nigerian Army’s echelons in this article, along with men’s and women’s monthly salaries.
+After reading this article, you will know the Nigerian Army ranks and pay scale.
 I see; continue reading.

 There are many things you should understand about the Nigerian Army, particularly if you plan to enlist in it in the future.